Journal of Cosmetic Surgery

 Abstract

 PEMF technology has been used in various specialties in the medical field for its non-invasive benefits in aiding the speed of recovery after surgeries and injuries.
-Applying this knowledge to our post-liposuction patients, it was found that PEMF hastened the duration of ecchymosis by at least a week, shortening it from an average of 3-4 weeks to 1-2 weeks.
-This resulted in a shorter recovery altogether.
-Patients also experienced less pain and therefore required less analgesic.
-While this case series focused on the effects of PEMF treatment on ecchymosis, it would be beneficial to investigate further the benefits of PEMF and RF on post-surgical oedema.
+Applying this knowledge to our post-liposuction patients, it was found that PEMF hastened the entire process of bruising by at least a week.
+Brusing was shortened from an average of 3-4 weeks to 1-2 weeks, resulting in a faster recovery altogether.
+Patients also experienced less soreness and therefore required less pain medications.
+While this case series focused on effects of pulsed electromagnetic field (PEMF) treatment on bruising, it would be beneficial to investigate further the benefits of PEMF and Radiofrequency (RF) on post-surgical swelling.

 Keywords